The Durutti Column: 1990 onward: after Factory

 A short Jeff Noon play adapted for BBC Radio 3, Dead Code - Ghosts of the Digital Age (BBC Radio 3, 2005), was partially soundtracked by The Durutti Column.

 On 7 September 2009, Colin Sharp died from a brain haemorrhage.
 Reilly suffered a stroke in 2011, following which he was left unable to play the guitar the way he did before.

+On the 27 May 2026, The Durutti Column announced a new album, titled Renascent, and released a single, titled "Liars".
+It was released on 31 July 2026, on London Records.